Collecting the carbon data needed for Climate-Smart agriculture in Saskatchewan

 Provide direct, year-round field-scale measurements of greenhouse gas emissions from a representative cropping system in Saskatchewan.

-Test the hypothesis that Saskatchewan cropping systems are a net carbon sink by determining net ecosystem exchange and carbon footprint.
+Test the hypothesis that Saskatchewan cropping systems are a net carbon sink by determining net ecosystem exchange and carbon footprint of the cropping system.

 Provide field-scale assessments that encompass 4R+ practices aimed at minimizing carbon footprints.